allynnae/InformationExtractor/README.md

-# Multi-Document Information Extractor
+# Autofill Application Assistant

 Searching for information across multiple documents is time-consuming and often requires reasoning beyond simple keyword matching.
-This project presents an application that uses large language models to automate information extraction from multiple documents.
-The system reads documents in various formats, processes user-defined questions, and outputs structured answers with source attribution.
-Performance is tracked using Weights and Biases.
+This project presents a browser-based graphical application that leverages large language models
+(LLMs) to automate multi-document information extraction and form autofill.
+The system allows users to upload and store documents in multiple formats and automatically populate corresponding fields within online application forms

 ---